Bengaluru Metropolitan Transport Corporation

-Bengaluru Metropolitan Transport Corporation - (BMTC) is a state-owned public road transport corporation in the Indian city of Bengaluru.
+Bengaluru Metropolitan Transport Corporation (BMTC), formerly Bangalore Metropolitan Transport Corporation, is a state-owned public road transport corporation in the Indian city of Bangalore.
 It is wholly owned by the Government of Karnataka.
-It serves the Bengaluru Metropolitan Region.
+It serves the Bangalore Metropolitan Region.
+As of 28 September 2024, it has a fleet of 6340 vehicles.

 History

 Foundation

 Mysore Government Road Transport Department was inaugurated on 12 September 1948 with 120 buses.
-The transport department of The Mysore state administrated it until 1961.
+The transport department of The Mysore state administered it until 1961.

 Corporatization

 It was subsequently converted into an independent corporation under Section 3 of the Road Transport Corporation Act, 1950 on 1 August 1961, In 1961, after successfully converting into an independent corporation all assets and liabilities of MGRTD were transferred to Mysore State Road Transport Corporation.

 Merger

 On 1 October 1961, Bangalore Transport Service was merged with it.

 Renaming

 On 1 November 1973, the Mysore state was renamed as Karnataka thus, renaming it Karnataka State Road Transport Corporation.